gcl8a/camera-exercise-d22/README.md

 ```
 Now you can access your code by using standard include statements,
 ```
-#include <myWallFollower.h>
+#include <myAwesomeWallFollower.h>
 ```

 ## Step 0: decide who will use which communication protocol
 Each student will implement one of the communication protocols to connect the camera and the Romi.
-At least one person from each team must implement the UART and one person the I2C -- part of this exercise is to compare the two protocols and justify your decision for one over the other.
+At least one person from each team must implement the UART interface and one person the I2C -- part of this exercise is to compare the two protocols and justify your decision for one over the other.

 ## Step 1: each team member: clone this repository to your computer
 Clone this repository to your local machine.
 ```
 git clone <PASTE THE REPO ADDRESS HERE>
 ```

-The repository contains sample code for _both_ the Romi and the OpenMV camera.
+Clone [WPI's AprilTag library](https://github.com/WPIRoboticsEngineering/openmv-apriltags) to your computer.
+The repository contains AprilTag library files and sample code for _both_ the Romi and the OpenMV camera.

 ## Step 2: create files and branches
 As you have done in previous exercises, create a personal file with your name and id and your own branch.